FurryCoders/FALocalRepo/README.md

 3. `Optimizing`<br>
 After all errors (if any are found) are fixed then the program will use the sqlite `VACUUM` function to optimize the database and clean it up.

-If you run the program on Unix systems then you can use CTRL-C to safely interrupt the program.
-It will complete the submission download in progress and exit at the first safe point, this works in all parts of the program, download, sync and update.<br>
+If you run the program on Unix systems then you can use CTRL-C to interrupt the current operation safely.
+If a download is in progress it will complete the current operation and exit at the first safe point.
+Safe interrupt works in all sections of the program.<br>
 If you run the program on Windows systems however safe exit will **NOT** work.
-This is caused by the the completely different way in which Windows handles signals, specifically SIGINT, interrupt signal sent by CTRL-C and used by this program.
-The functions are built to be relatively safe in how they handles database updates and downloads but it is suggested not to interrupt any operation to avoid errors.
+This is caused by the the completely different way in which Windows handles signals, specifically SIGINT, the interrupt signal sent by CTRL-C and used by this program.
+The functions are built to be relatively safe in how they handle database and download operations but it is suggested not to interrupt the program to avoid errors.

 ## Database
 The database (named 'FA.db') contains three tables: